W3globalRefer Search Submit

 All the while, also keep tracking your time.
 If you and the interviewer are spending more time than usual it means they are trying to figure out more about you and make you part of the organization.

-They Are Selling The Company To You:
+4. They Are Selling The Company To You:

 If the interviewer and the employees switch to the marketing gear and now and then talk about employee care and other perks it means they are luring you and they want you for sure.
 This sort of action indicates that they are trying to onboard you by letting you know the associated benefits you get.

-Querying About Other Opportunities:
+5. Querying About Other Opportunities:

 The more they ask about your job status the more they are interested in you.
 Check for questions such as do you have any offer, are you also being interviewed elsewhere, what’s your current offer and so on.
 These sort of diggings confirm that the employer is trying to be the best amongst your choices.
 They wish to project and be the best option for you.

-The Interviewer Asks What’s The Best Way To Reach You:
+6. The Interviewer Asks What’s The Best Way To Reach You:

-In this competitive world employers even are worried same as you.
+In this competitive world employers even are worried the same as you.
 As you don’t wish to lose a good offer they too don’t wish to lose a good candidate.
 Their questions such as...any alternative phone number or how soon can you join and things such as these clearly say that they don’t want to lose you for an unexpected loss of contact.

-Trying To Negotiate Buyback:
+7. Trying To Negotiate Buyback:

 How soon can you join, what’s your present company’s notice period, are you serving your notice period and all such things simply say that your future office is ready for you.

-Best Indicators Lie In The Body Language:
+8. Best Indicators Lie In The Body Language:

 It is easier to mask our thoughts or words but it is difficult to mask our body language.
 A relaxed posture, warm handshakes, genuine smiles, cracking jokes and more than all an attentiveness indicates you are literally onboard.
 Through these body signs, they are trying to make you feel comfortable and give you an assurance that you need not go for any other interviews.

-Your Follow-Up Email:
+9. Your Follow-Up Email:

 If a follow-up email has something more than routine lines then you are in the job.
 The follow-up email will clearly ask you for documents and also pinpoint on any detail that may delay the onboard process.
-However, don’t take the delayed time as a means of negative sign.
+However, don’t take the delayed time as a negative sign.
 If an employer has jotted some reason it should be genuine.

-They Contact Your References:
+10. They Contact Your References:

 If in case, they aren’t satisfied with your performance they won’t ask for references.
 In case they ask such details it means they have gone to the second phase of the hiring process which is the background verification.
-As a matter of caution intimate the persons in your reference list so that you don’t miss out the opportunity for the mere reason that your references are busy or have missed out replying to your future employer.
+As a matter of caution, intimate the persons in your reference list so that you don’t miss out the opportunity for the mere reason that your references are busy or have missed out replying to your future employer.

 Recent Blogs